asika32764/silicone/README.md

 bg-mask class helps us set a background mask to element.

-This example use `bg-mask` to create black ::before element and `bg-mask-op-5` add opacity 0.5 to cover the background image.
-And the `bg-mask-content` makes sure content text will not overlay by mask element.
+This example use `bg-mask` to create black ::before element and `bg-mask-op-5` add opacity 0.5 to overlay the background image.
+And the `bg-mask-content` make sure content text will float on the top.

 ``` html
 <div class="bg-mask bg-mask-op-5" style="background-image: url(http://i.imgur.com/6FWMGdH.jpg);">